cyj407/Real-estate-labels-and-3DGS-evaluation/3DGS-Reconstruction-Evaluation/results/ktv75_report.md

 **Score**: 6/10

-> *The rendering presents a recognizable interior layout with plausible geometry and furniture arrangement.
-However, depth/perspective cues are slightly inconsistent, and texture continuity is variable with noticeable blur and surface inconsistency.
-Overall realism is moderate, with clear room for improvement in sharpness and geometric alignment.*
+> *The scene presents a plausible interior layout with chairs, tables, and decor, but exhibits moderate geometric distortions (curved/warped walls and perspective biases) and texture inconsistencies.
+Overall realism is acceptable but not indistinguishable from a real photograph; minor artifacts reduce the overall fidelity.*

 **Detected Issues**:
+- ⚠️ **Curved Or Warped Walls**: Left wall and doorway area show slight curvature and irregular edges suggesting warped geometry.
-- ⚠️ **Depth Or Perspective Errors**: Subtle perspective and scale inconsistencies around the back wall and chairs, causing a mild sense of depth mismatch.
+- ⚠️ **Depth Or Perspective Errors**: Overall depth cues and wall/ceiling intersections appear mildly distorted, particularly near the back wall and table edge, affecting perspective consistency.
-- 🎨 **Over Blur**: Overall soft focus and motion-like blur reduce sharpness of surfaces (table edges, chair contours).
+- 🎨 **Over Blur**: General softness especially on furniture and walls, reducing sharpness and depth cues.
-- 🎨 **Texture Inconsistency**: Inconsistent texture detail across surfaces (wall paneling vs artwork area) leading to non-uniform material appearance.
+- 🎨 **Texture Inconsistency**: Inconsistent texture quality across surfaces (e.g., mural wall vs. surrounding walls, and decorative items) leading to mismatched realism.

 ### View 7 (180°)